 Address: Wibautstraat 150, 1091 GR Amsterdam, Netherlands

 I’ll go ahead and start by saying Canvas is not for everyone.
-Strictly speaking, Canvas isn’t really even a nightclub.
+Strictly speaking, Canvas isn’t even a nightclub.

 Located on the seventh floor of VolksHOTEL in a former newspaper office, Canvas is a cool bar, restaurant, and event space.
 You can enjoy yoga classes and massage sessions here during the day, stop by for dinner, or party into the evening at this unique complex.